 The histogram above shows the residual distribution (the difference between actual and predicted values) from the linear regression model that uses "Productive Working Hours" as the independent variable and "Revenue" as the dependent variable.
-From this histogram, we can see that most of the residuals are distributed around zero, indicating that the linear regression model is quite effective in predicting revenue based on Productive Working Hours.
-However, there were a few larger residual values, suggesting the presence of some data points that did not fit well with the model.
-These discrepancies may be caused by factors not explained by the model.
-Additionally, the kernel density estimate (KDE) graph added to the histogram shows that the residual distribution tends to be symmetric, indicating that there is no systematic bias in the model.
-Overall, these results suggest that the linear regression model provides relatively good predictions, although some deviations require attention.
-This indicates the importance of further model evaluation to improve prediction accuracy, such as by adding other variables or using more complex regression methods, if necessary.
+From this histogram, we can see that most of the residuals are distributed around zero, indicating that the linear regression model is quite effective in predicting Revenue based on Productive Working Hours.
+However, there are a few larger residual values, which suggest the presence of some data points that do not fit well with the model.
+These discrepancies may be caused by other factors not explained by the model.
+Additionally, the kernel density estimate (KDE) graph added to the histogram shows that the residual distribution tends to be symmetric, which indicates there is no systematic bias in the model.
+Overall, these results suggest that the linear regression model provides relatively good predictions, although there are some deviations that need attention.
+This indicates the importance of further model evaluation to improve prediction accuracy, such as by adding other variables or using more complex regression methods if necessary.